IBM/power-up/docs/Appendix-H.rst

 In the config.yml file, the *os-disk* key is the disk to which the operating system will be installed.
-Specifying this disk is not always obvious because Linux naming is insconsistent between boot and final OS install.
+Specifying this disk is not always obvious because Linux naming is inconsistent between boot and final OS install.
 For OpenPOWER S812LC, the two drives in the rear of the unit are typically used for OS install.
 These drives should normally be specified as /dev/sdj and /dev/sdk